 Sandia Ranger District: Cibola National Forest

 The Sandia Ranger District is open to all big-game hunting, but restricted to bow-only hunts during established seasons.

 Valle Vidal (inlcuding Greenwood Area): Carson National Forest

 Greenwood Area is private property and no longer included in the Valle Vidal hunt area.
 The Valle Vidal in the Carson National Forest is closed seasonally to public access: West Side is closed May 1–June 30; and East Side is closed Jan.
 1–March 31.
-The Valle Vidal Unit is open to big-game hunting by draw only and is closed to all small-game and nongame hunting and trapping.
+The Valle Vidal Unit is open to big-game and turkey hunting by draw only and is closed to all small-game, nongame hunting and trapping.
 Off-road travel is prohibited, and camping is allowed only in designated campgrounds or beyond one-half mile from the road.
 Other restrictions may apply.
 For more information, contact the U.S. Forest Service office in Questa: (575) 586-0520.

 For more information about Forest Service Lands: For information visit www.fs.fed.us or contact the national forest of interest.